 Bill's landlord denied a new lease to the 88-year-old business, and handed it over to John DeLucie, who hoped to obtain the wonderful interior details.
-But owner Barbara Bart was smarter, and she took the memorabilia with her--after a fight with the landlord who wanted it all for his new tenant.
+But owner Barbara Bart took the memorabilia with her--after a fight with the landlord who wanted it all for his new tenant.
 As New York wrote, "When chef-restaurateur John DeLucie took the space, he kept part of the prior tenant’s name, but was less successful hanging on to all the furnishings and artifacts that gave the place its character."

 Minetta before and after (you can't get in)

 We've been watching this trend for a few years now--the "race" to snatch the city's classic places and claim them for the new guard.
-We witnessed the battle for Fedora ("fauxstalgia joints are tres chic these days," said Grub Street) and the cleansing of Minetta's (much of the city has become "like a theme park of the past, as these restored standards offer a vision of a lost bohemian New York--albeit with a well-heeled clientele and prices to match" said the Times), the "preservation" of CBGB, and much more.
+We witnessed the redo of Fedora ("fauxstalgia joints are tres chic these days," said Grub Street) and the cleansing of Minetta's (much of the city has become "like a theme park of the past, as these restored standards offer a vision of a lost bohemian New York--albeit with a well-heeled clientele and prices to match" said the Times), the "preservation" of CBGB, and much more.